PW999/home-assistant-ansible/README.md

 The playbook _should_ automatically restart the system after everything is installed.
 If something goes wrong while runnig the playbook it's possible that the system won't restart so it's advised to reboot the system at least once after running it.

 ## Advanced installation
-When configured correctly, the whole playbook will do the following:
+When configured correctly, the whole playbook can do the following:

 * Install basic tools and utilities like htop, vim, ...
 * Configure the hostname
 * Create a swap file
+* Create and configure linux users
 * Configure your keyboard layout
 * Configure OpenSSH
-* Configure so handy aliasses
+* Configure some handy aliasses
 * Configure git username and e-mail
 * Configure tune2fs
 * Cleanup journalctl
-* Create and configure linux users
 * Install blueZ for bluetooth support
 * Install Docker
 * Install Home Assistant Supervised